 Peak Use Periods

-Typically, during the first six weeks and last two weeks of the fall and spring semesters, Information Literary instruction and computer lab use by students is at its peak.
+Typically, during the first six weeks and last two weeks of the fall and spring semesters, Information Literacy instruction and computer lab use by students is at its peak.
 During these times, access to the lab is restricted in order to accommodate needs.

 Email Ms. Karen Sheesman, the Reference Department Secretary, (or call her at x1841) to request use of the room.
 Requests are reviewed by the instruction librarians with final approval by the Dean.